bitfocus/companion-module-behringer-wing/companion/HELP.md

 Unlike other Behringer consoles, the WING series only supports one active subscription at a time, with the most recent one being the **only** receiver.

 If you want to use another application that depends on WING subscription data, some of the data may not be coherent across subscribers.

+## Use WING as Companion Surface

+You can use the WING console itself as a Companion surface by configuring enabling the 'Use CC Buttons' option in the module's settings.
+This will allow you to map the CC buttons on the WING to Companion actions.
+For the console to send messages upon a CC button press, you need to assign an action to that button.
+Prefe

+You can use the following buttons on the WING console as Companion buttons:

+- **User Pages (CC)**: Creates surfaces for User Pages (U1-U16) with encoders and buttons.
+You can select specific pages to create (1-16).
+- **GPIO Buttons**: Creates a surface for GPIO buttons.
+- **User Buttons**: Creates a surface for User buttons (8 buttons).
+- **DAW Buttons**: Creates surfaces for DAW buttons (4 sets of 8 buttons).

+It is advisable to dedicate one Companion page per Wing User Page surface.
+This provides a clear one-to-one relationship between your console and Companion.

+**In the Surfaces section:**
+Assign each surface to a page number with a matching last digit.
+Deactivate "Use last page at startup" and select the desired page number for "Startup Page" and "Current Page".

+- Example:
+  - **WING_CC_01** → Page 71
+  - **WING_CC_02** → Page 72
+  - **WING_CC_03** → Page 73

+This numbering scheme makes it easy to identify which Companion page corresponds to which User Page on your Wing console.

+**In the Buttons section:**

+- Configure the actual button actions for each page in the "Buttons" section of Companion.

+**Important:** On the Wing console, each Custom Control button must have a MIDI command assigned for it to send OSC event updates to Companion.
+The same MIDI command can be used for all buttons.

 ## Troubleshooting